ThibaultDieudonne/RiotMatchmaking/README.md

 Let b be a binary parameter in {0, 1}.

-For any game G and any binary parameter b, we define B(G, b) = B(b), as the number of winning/losing players in the game G.
+For any game G and any binary parameter b, we define B(G, b) = B(b), as the number of winning/losing players in game G.

 We define a team t as set of players with five or less items (since we don't account for neutral players when using the first parameter described in "# Parameters description" section).